dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/query-comment.md

 </Changelog>

 ## Default
-By default, dbt will insert a JSON comment at the top of your query containing the information including the dbt version, profile and target names, and node ids for the resources it runs.
+By default, dbt will insert a <Term id="json" /> comment at the top of your query containing the information including the dbt version, profile and target names, and node ids for the resources it runs.
 For example:

 ```sql
 /* {"app": "dbt", "dbt_version": "0.15.0rc2", "profile_name": "debug",